 There were issues with landlords being selective on what business tenants stay on in light of better alternatives.

-For an occupier though who will have essential business interests linked with that particular property and location, this can be a nightmare, with your whole business potentially at risk from difficult landlords trying to negotiate unfair rents and terms at renewal.
+For an occupier, though, who will have vital business interests linked with that particular property and location, this can be a nightmare, with your whole business potentially at risk from difficult landlords trying to negotiate unfair rents and terms at renewal.

-Here is a video summarising the 5 key factors regarding commercial property lease renewals generally, and how the Landlord & Tenant Act 1954 pays a significant part of this:
+Here is a video summarising the five key factors regarding commercial property lease renewals generally and how the Landlord & Tenant Act 1954 pays a significant part of this:

 1. It Only Covers Business Occupation in a Certain Manner, Namely For at Least 6 Months and For Most Types of Tenancies